Wonders of Lovage

 The Wonders of Lovage

-Use lovage to revitalise your meatless Mondays!
-The strong, meaty taste of its leaves is a delicious base for soups, stews, tomato-based sauces, and stock.
+The strong, meaty taste of lovage leaves is a delicious base for soups, stews, tomato-based sauces, and stock.
 A little goes a long way.

-Lovage needs space, being a hardy perennial that can grow into a large, leafy bush, 2 m high and 1 m wide.
+Lovage needs space as it is a hardy perennial that can grow into a large, leafy bush of up to 2m high and 1m wide.
 It is an attractive plant with glossy, green, serrated leaves and yellow-green lacy flowers in summer.
 A big plus is that it can grow in partial shade, unlike many other herbs.
-In very cold areas it may die down in winter, but will come up again in spring.
+In very cold areas it may die down in winter, but it will come up again in spring.

 Container growing